MelbourneDeveloper/fhir_client/README.md

 ## What is a FHIR Server?

 A [FHIR server](https://build.fhir.org/http.html) is a server that implements the FHIR standard as HTTP REST.
 It is a server that can store and retrieve FHIR resources.
 There are several open-source and commercial implementations of the server, and there are [freely available test servers](https://confluence.hl7.org/display/FHIR/Public+Test+Servers).
-This tests and examples in this repo use the [HAPI test server](https://hapifhir.io/).
+The tests and examples in this repo use the [HAPI test server](https://hapifhir.io/).

 ## Is it on-prem?
 Or Cloud?